CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/gauges/PermissionlessRewards.md

 Newer Liquidity Gauges allow the addition of permissionless rewards to a gauge by a `distributor`.
 When deploying a gauge through the [OwnershipProxy](../../ownership-proxy/overview.md), the deployer is automatically designated as the *gauge manager*.
 This address can then call **`add_rewards`** within the OwnershipProxy contract to add *reward tokens and distributors*.
 These can subsequently be deposited into the gauge.

 If the gauge wasn't deployed through the OwnershipProxy, a [migration](#migrate_gauge_manager) is required first before adding permissionless rewards.

-!!!info
 On sidechains, permissionless rewards are directly built into the gauges.
 Whoever deploys the gauge can call `add_rewards` on the gauge contract itself (no need to migrate or do it via proxy).

+!!!warning "NG Gauges"
+    Gauges for NG (stableswap-ng, tricrypto-ng, or twocrypto-ng) pools offer the possibility to add external rewards unlocked from the start, without deploying the gauge from an OwnershipProxy or doing any migration.

 !!!deploy "Contract Source & Deployment"
     - OwnerProxy for StableSwap pools (*Ownership- and GaugeProxy*): [0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571](https://etherscan.io/address/0x742C3cF9Af45f91B109a81EfEaf11535ECDe9571)